 Effective January 1, 1991, we adopted a deferred compensation savings plan for certain key employees.
 Under this arrangement, selected employees contribute a portion of their annual compensation to the plan.
 We contribute an amount to each participant's account by computing an investment return equal to Moody's Average Seasoned Bond Rate plus 2%.
 Employees receive vested amounts upon death, termination or attainment of retirement age.
-No benefit expense was recorded under these plans for fiscal years 2017 and 2016.
+No benefit expense was recorded under this plan for fiscal years 2018 and 2017.